levreen/github.com/README.md

 # github.com

-This is my first time using Git ing Github.
+This is my first time using Git in Github.

 ## Subheader